bdsmgeek/.com/shibari/README.md

 I've taken to wearing a fanny pack around my waist with all my tools in it when I tie.

+### Shibari Related Maladies/Health Conditions

+#### Riggers Finger

+A little talked about problem from rope tops is what [Andrea from La Cordes](https://youtu.be/90TB4PMeZlo?si=1NRF7xYAAgxFY-kK) call "riggers index" or riggers finger, where a rope tops index finger/s expirience pain from the repetitive motion of pulling rope with them.

+*Treatment*

+Apply cold, rest and possibly take a medince like Aleve or Advil to help with the inflammation.
+Gentle movement to help blood flow can be done but no hard stretching as that might irritate the condition.

+*Prevention*

+Stretching the hands and warming them up by massaging them with oil before tying can help mitigate the appearance of this condition.

+Personally I also try and alternate which fingers I use for pulling to try and help distribute the impact.

 ## Buying Rope

 Local distributors will most of the time trump or match anything online so buy local if you can.